David-Engel/OutlookCalendarSync/README.md

 # Instructions

 ## Install
-Download the [latest release](https://github.com/David-Engel/OutlookCalendarSync/releases/latest) and install it.
+Download the [latest release](https://github.com/David-Engel/OutlookCalendarSync/releases/latest) and run the installer.
+It will create a Start Menu shortcut and one in your personal Startup folder so it will start on login.
+It requires Outlook to be installed locally (only tested against Outlook 2016).

 ## Configure Settings
 Settings are hopefully mostly self-explanatory: